BlythICS4U/a2-manxboy/README.md

 Output these values to a text file called "myTextData.txt".
 Formatting should look similar to the following (the numbers are below are merely examples):

 ```
-The file "myText.txt" was successfully read.
+The file "myTextWindows.txt" was successfully read.

 Number of words:     98
 Number of lines:     8